-Group B Strep (GBS) is a bacterium commonly found in approximately 25% of humans, usually in the human digestive system and genital tract.
-Normally harmless, it can be passed to newborn babies around birth, and for the relatively small number of babies who develop GBS infection, it can be very serious.
-Most GBS infections in newborn babies are preventable – easily, safely and cheaply.
+Group B Streptococcus (group B Strep or GBS) is a bacterium commonly found in approximately 25% of humans, usually in the human digestive system and genital tract.
+Normally harmless, it can be passed to newborn babies around birth, and for the relatively small number of babies who develop group B Strep infection, it can be very serious.
+Most group B Strep infections in newborn babies are preventable – easily, safely and cheaply.
 Follow the links below for more information: